omni/tokenbridge-burner-wallet-plugin/README.md

 ```

 `Pair` is an abstract class that defines the interface for trading pairs.
 If you would like to add custom trading functionality, you can extend this class and implement it's methods:
 - `estimateAtoB`: Indicates how to estimate the B Asset the user will receive for the amount of A Asset.
 For example Fees could be considered here.
+This method returns the amount to be received, and a custom message to display in UI.
 - `estimateBtoA`: Indicates how to estimate the A Asset the user will receive for the amount of B Asset.
 For example Fees could be considered here.
+This method returns the amount to be received, and a custom message to display in UI.
 - `exchangeAtoB`: Indicates how to send A Asset to be exchanged for B Asset.
 Here you can add logic to detect exchange finalization for example for a more complex exchange operation like bridges.
 - `exchangeBtoA`: Indicates how to send B Asset to be exchanged for A Asset.
 Here you can add logic to detect exchange finalization for example for a more complex exchange operation like bridges.

+Exchange pairs examples:
+- [XDAIBridge](https://github.com/burner-wallet/burner-wallet-2/blob/develop/packages/exchange/src/pairs/XDaiBridge.ts): It allows the user to exchange the pair DAI <> xDAI.
+Since validators need to verify the transaction, and release the tokens on the other network, this pair detects the exchange finalization by listening to events on the bridge contracts.
+- [Uniswap](https://github.com/burner-wallet/burner-wallet-2/blob/develop/packages/exchange/src/pairs/Uniswap.ts): It allows the user to exchange the pair DAI <> ETH by using Uniswap.
+In this case, `exchangeAtoB` is extended for converting DAI to ETH, since it requires performing two transactions.
+First calling `approve` on the token contract and then calling the method from the Uniswap contract.

+#### TokenBridge Plugin
+The [TokenBridge Burner Wallet 2 Plugin](https://github.com/poanetwork/tokenbridge/tree/develop/burner-wallet-plugin/tokenbridge-bw-exchange) provides some generic resources that can be used and extended:
+- `ERC677Asset` - A representation of an Erc677 token
+- `NativeMediatorAsset` - Represents a native token that interacts with a Mediator extension.
+- `Mediator` Pair - Represents an Exchange Pair that interacts with mediators extensions.
+- `TokenBridgeGateway` - A gateway to operate with ETC, POA Sokol and POA Core networks.

+The asset `ERC677Asset` extends from `ERC20Asset` and overrides some methods:
+- `_send`: In this case the method `transferAndCall` is used instead of the `transfer` method.
+- `startWatchingAddress`: Add logic to correctly track the transfer events related to the wallet account.
+- `getTx`: Overrides the logic to return the stored information about a transfer transaction to avoid errors on the information displayed.

+The asset `NativeMediatorAsset` extends from the `NativeAsset` of the burner wallet core.
+It extends the functionality with the following method:
+- `scanMediatorEvents`: Add logic to watch transfer from mediator contracts to the wallet account to display it in the activity list.
+- `getTx`: Overrides the logic to return the stored information about a transfer transaction to avoid errors on the information displayed.

+The pair `Mediator` extend from some other classes that has `Pair` as base.
+It implements the previous mentioned methods to estimate and exchange the assets.
+It also implements some methods to detect the exchange finalization.
+Here are some details of the implemented methods:
+- `estimateAtoB`: Gets the fee, calculates the amount of B Asset the user will receive and sets a custom message to be displayed mentioning the fee charges.
+- `estimateBtoA`: Gets the fee, calculates the amount of A Asset the user will receive and sets a custom message to be displayed mentioning the fee charges.
+- `exchangeAtoB`: Sends A Asset to the mediator contract.
+Then it calls `detectExchangeAToBFinished`.
+- `exchangeBtoA`: Sends B Asset to the mediator contract.
+Then it calls `detectExchangeBToAFinished`.
+- `detectExchangeAToBFinished`: Wait for events emitted by the mediator contract to detect the exchange finalization.
+- `detectExchangeBToAFinished`: Wait for events emitted by the mediator contract to detect the exchange finalization.

+The gateway `TokenBridgeGateway` extends from the `Gateway` class of the burner wallet core.
+It provides access from the wallet to the following networks:
+- ETC
+- POA Sokol
+- POA Core

 ### Project structure
 There are three main folders in the project: